niamu/tenmile/curated-content-ideas.md

 https://cdn.glitch.com/80f5a65b-f7e3-4b40-b639-8e2c014de0ca%2Ftuff.gb?v=1628105208889

 [*Tuff* by BonsaiDen](https://bonsaiden.github.io/Tuff.gb/) is based on a mix of Jump'n'Run and Metroidvania style game elements.
 We used Tuff extensively during the development of this project.
+The precise timing needed for
 License: MIT.

 ## µCity